GitHub Commit Convention Guide

 -

-- Document conventions in your project README
+Team Guidelines: - Document conventions in your project README

 - Provide commit message templates